Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/types-subtypes-and-special-abilities.md

 ---Vermin breathe, eat, and sleep.

+### Vulnerability to Energy
-**Vulnerability to Energy:** Some creatures have vulnerability to a certain kind of energy effect (typically either cold or fire).
+Some creatures have vulnerability to a certain kind of energy effect (typically either cold or fire).
 Such a creature takes half again as much (+50%) damage as normal from the effect, regardless of whether a saving throw is allowed, or if the save is a success or failure.

+### Water Subtype
-**Water Subtype:** This subtype usually is used for elementals and outsiders with a connection to the Elemental Plane of Water.
+This subtype usually is used for elementals and outsiders with a connection to the Elemental Plane of Water.
 Creatures with the water subtype always have swim speeds and can move in water without making Swim checks.
 A water creature can breathe underwater and